 2.1) Isolation of primary human dermal microvascular endothelial cells (mvECs) and fibroblasts

-2.1.1) Cut skin biopsy into strips of 2-3 mm width with scalpel and rinse them 3x with PBS- solution.
+2.1.1) Cut skin biopsy (preferably preputium) into strips of 2-3 mm width with scalpel and rinse them 3x with PBS- solution.

 2.1.2) Cover the tissue with dispase solution and incubate it for 16 to 18 h at 4°C.